inventor96/inertia-mako/README.md

 return ['1.0'];
 ```

 You can make that file do whatever you need to come up with your verison.
-The only requirement is that it ultimately returns an array with a single string value.
+The only requirement is that it ultimately returns an array with a single string value (the array is requirement is due to how Mako configs work).